These oven-baked Chipotle BBQ Ribs deliver big flavor with almost no effort. The oven does all the work, giving you juicy, fall-apart meat every time.

 - 3 tablespoons brown sugar

-- 2-3 3 chipotle peppers in adobo sauce use 2 for a milder kick
+- 2 to 3 chipotle peppers in adobo sauce use 2 for a milder kick

 - 2 teaspoon smoked paprika